 Xueqiang (Brandon) Wang is an Assistant Professor of Computer Science at UCF, where he is also a member of the Cyber Security and Privacy Cluster (CyberSP).
-Dr. Wang obtained his Ph.D. degree in 2021 from Indiana University Bloomington under the guidance of Dr. XiaoFeng Wang.
+Dr. Wang obtained his Ph.D. degree in 2021 from Indiana University Bloomington.
 Prior to that, he earned a Master's degree from IIE CAS in 2015 and a Bachelor's degree from USTC in 2012.

 News